floalex/ls-301/postit/README.md

   - pages? - (num of all posts) / (posts per page)
   - page 1 -> offset: 0, shows: 1-3
   - page 2 -> offset: 3, shows: 4-6

+##26.
+Deploy to Heroku
+  - Since Heroku needs updated Ruby version to run, need to update Rails version to 4.2
+  - Otherwise, there will be ActiveRecord error for time zone